SzymkowskiDev/nlp-disaster-tweets/README.md

 - [ ] Deployment of a blank dashboard
 - [ ] Web app representing the solution to the problem

+## 🆕 Changelog
+A changelog is a file which contains a curated, chronologically ordered list of notable changes for each version of a project.

 ## 🚀 How to run
 In the first iteration of the project, all there is to running the project is downloading a Jupyter notebook from directory "notebooks" and running it.
 To run a Jupyter notebook with Anaconda distribution download the Anaconda suite from https://www.anaconda.com/.